YuChaoGithub/flutter-apnea-app/build_log.md

 ## 2018.08.14
 * Hooked up the customized tables with the training screen.
 * Figured out how to make a countdown timer system using Timer() and Stopwatch().
 (It takes me so much time...)

+## 2018.08.15
+* Fixed a bug related to altering a variable in a final state.
+It takes me more than 3 hours.
+Bah!